 The U.S. Department of Education's Nonregulatory guidance of the Charter Schools Program (CSP) recognizes that a community school may enter into a contract with a for-profit entity to manage the day-to-day operations of the community school.
 However, federal regulations mandate that a community school grant recipient must "directly administer or supervise the administration of [the grant]."
-When administering or supervising the administration of the grant, the community school that contracts with a Charter Management Organization (CMO) or Education Management Organization (EMO) must ensure that it and its governing board are independent of the for-profit CMO/EMO.
+When administering or supervising the administration of the grant, the community school that contracts with a Charter Management Organization (CMO) or Education Management Organization (EMO) should ensure that it and its governing board are independent of the for-profit CMO/EMO.

-A copy of the Charter Schools Program, Title V, Part B of the ESEA, Nonregulatory Guidance can be found at the federal CSP webpage.
+A copy of the Charter Schools Program, Title V, Part B of the ESEA, Nonregulatory Guidance can be found at the federal CSP webpage (link provided).

-All Ohio CSP applicants must complete the Charter/Education Management Organization Questionnaire found below.
-This will assist the Ohio Department of Education in fulfilling its responsibility to ensure subgrant recipients utilizing the services of a CMO/EMO are independent of that management organization.
+All Ohio Charter Schools Program (CSP) applicants must complete the Charter/Education Management Organization questionnaire found below.
+This will assist the Ohio Department of Education to fulfill its responsibility to ensure that subgrant recipients utilizing the services of a CMO/EMO are independent of that management organization.

 If your school does not or will not have a contract with a CMO/EMO, please indicate "N/A" in the Name of Charter/Education Management Organization section below.
-Should your school have or will have a contract with a CMO/EMO, respond to all questions completely, regardless of whether it is a for-profit or nonprofit entity.
+Should your school have or will have a contract with a CMO/EMO respond to all questions completely, regardless of whether it is a for-profit or non-profit entity.

-Relevant excerpts from the signed community school contract between the governing authority and sponsor may be used (please indicate if the information provided was included in the signed community school contract).
-The CMO/EMO Questionnaire must be signed by the governing authority president of the community school.
+Relevant excerpts from the signed community school contract between the governing authority and the sponsor may be used (please indicate if the information provided was included in the signed community school contract).
+The CMO/EMO questionnaire must be signed by the governing authority president of the community school.